| Colombian

 into rock art meanings kept their mouths shut to avoid being tortured

+or killed for beliefs in the "devil."
 Studies of the meanings behind rock art motifs in

 Colombia have been frustrated by the lack of knowledge of even which